Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime

+To construct the conformal scattering operator, we need to show that the trace operator is surjective.
+This corresponds to prove the well-posedness of the Goursat problem for the rescaled equation \eqref{Fac01} with the initial data on the conformal boundaries $\mathfrak{H}^+\cup \scri^+$ (resp. $\mathfrak{H}^-\cup \scri^-$) in Penrose's conformal compactification $\bar{\mathcal{M}}$.

-H\"ormander \cite{Ho1990} proved the well-posedness of the Goursat problem for the second order scalar wave equations with regular first order potentials in the spatially compact spacetime.
-Nicolas \cite{Ni2006} extended the results of H\"ormander with very slightly more regular metric and potential, precisely a $\mathcal{C}^1$ metric and a potential with continuous coefficients of the first order terms and locally $L^\infty$ coefficients for the terms of order $0$.
-Here we will solve the Goursat problem for the tensorial wave equations with regular first order tensorial potentials.
-More precisely, we will show how we can apply the results of H\"ormander and Nicolas for the tensorial wave Equation \eqref{Fac1''} (or \eqref{Fac2''}) with the smooth compactly supported initial data on the conformal boundary i.e, $(\xi_a, \zeta_a) \in \mathcal{C}_0^\infty(\Lambda^1(\mathbb{S}^2)|_{\mathfrak{H}^+}) \times \mathcal{C}_0^\infty(\Lambda^1(\mathbb{S}^2)|_{\scri^+})$ in Schwarzschild background.
+H\"ormander \cite{Ho1990} proved the well-posedness of the Goursat problem for the second-order scalar wave equations with regular first-order potentials in the spatially compact spacetime.
+Nicolas \cite{Ni2006} extended the results of H\"ormander with very slightly regular metric and potential, precisely a ${C}^1$-metric and potential with continuous coefficients of the first-order terms and locally $L^\infty$ coefficients for the terms of order $0$.
+Here, we will prove the well-posedness of the Goursat problem for the tensorial wave equations with regular first-order tensorial potentials.
+More precisely, we will show how we can apply the results of H\"ormander for the tensorial wave equation \eqref{Fac01} (or \eqref{Fac02}) with the smooth compactly supported initial data on the conformal boundary, i.e, $(\xi_a, \zeta_a) \in {C}_0^\infty(\Lambda^1(\mathbb{S}^2)|_{\mathfrak{H}^+}) \times {C}_0^\infty(\Lambda^1(\mathbb{S}^2)|_{\scri^+})$ in Schwarzschild background.